 Server.
-A server is a computer system that performs services for connected customer businesses as part of a client-server architecture.
+A server is a computer system that performs services for connected customers as part of a client-server architecture.
 Many servers are designed to run an application or applications often for extended periods of time with minimal human intervention.
-Examples of servers include cloud, web, e-mail and print servers.
+Examples of servers include cloud, web, e-mail, print and on-premise servers.
 These servers can run a variety of applications, including business intelligence, enterprise resource planning, customer relationship management and advanced scientific or engineering models to solve advanced computational problems in disciplines ranging from financial modeling to weather forecasting to oil and gas exploration.
 Servers are also used in cloud computing, which is a computing model where data, applications and services are delivered over the internet or an intranet which can be rapidly provisioned and released with minimal effort.
-Today's datacenters require new technologies and configuration models to meet the demand driven by the growing amount of data that needs to be stored, accessed and managed.
+Today's data centers require new technologies and configuration models to meet the demand driven by the growing amount of data that needs to be stored, accessed, analyzed and managed.
 Servers must be efficient, scalable and adaptable to meet the compute characteristics of new and changing workloads.

 Embedded.
-Embedded products address computing needs in PC-adjacent markets, such as industrial control and automation, digital signage, point-of-sale/self-service kiosks, medical imaging and casino gaming machines as well as enterprise-class telecommunications, networking, security, storage systems and thin clients (which are computers that serve as an access device on a network).
-Typically, AMD embedded products are used in applications that require high to moderate levels of performance, where key features may include mobility, relatively low power, small form factor, and 24x7 operations.
+Embedded products address computing needs in casino gaming machines as well as enterprise-class telecommunications, networking, security, storage systems and thin clients (which are computers that serve as an access device on a network), and in PC-adjacent markets, such as industrial control and automation, digital signage, point-of-sale/self-service kiosks, and medical imaging.
+Typically, AMD embedded products are used in applications that require high to moderate levels of performance, where key features may include relatively low power, small form factor, and 24x7 operations.
 High-performance graphics are increasingly important in many embedded systems.
 Support for Linux®, Windows® and other operating systems as well as for increasingly sophisticated applications are also critical for some customers.
 Other requirements may include meeting rigid specifications for industrial temperatures, shock, vibration and reliability.
 The embedded market has moved from developing proprietary, custom designs to leveraging industry-standard instruction set architectures and processors as a way to help reduce costs and speed time to market.

 Semi-Custom.
 We have leveraged our core IP, including our graphics and processing technologies developed for the gaming, VR, AR and machine intelligence markets, to develop semi-custom solutions for customers who want differentiation in their products.
 In this market, semiconductor suppliers work alongside system designers and manufacturers to enhance the performance and overall user experience for semi-custom customers.
-AMD has used this type of collaborative development approach with many of today's leading game console manufacturers and can also address customer needs in many other markets beyond game consoles.
+AMD has used this type of collaborative codevelopment approach with many of today's leading game console manufacturers and can also address customer needs in many other markets beyond game consoles.
 AMD leverages our existing IP to create a variety of products tailored to a specific customer's needs, ranging from complex fully-customized SoCs to more modest adaptations and integrations of existing CPU, APU or GPU products.